Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Established risk-management guidance makes a similar distinction between specialist assessment and accountable risk-based decision-making.[^nist-risk-owner]

-### Data Decisions

-Data decisions often reveal how quickly a local solution can become an enterprise problem.

-A product team may add a field called `customer_status` to support a new journey.
-Another team already uses the same name with a different meaning.
-Both solutions work until the data is combined for reporting, automation, or customer service.

-The product team should retain authority over product-specific transformations and views.
-A data owner may decide acceptable use, sensitivity, retention, and the business meaning of shared data.
-A data architect may establish metadata standards, integration patterns, and authoritative sources.

-A team should not create a competing source of truth for enterprise customer data merely because doing so is locally convenient.
-That decision has consequences beyond the product boundary.

 ### Platform Decisions

 Platform teams need enough authority to operate their services as products.
 They should normally control the platform roadmap, supported capabilities, service levels, upgrade strategy, deployment patterns, and self-service interfaces.